Hitesh103/MonkeyTales_newsapp/README.md

 • Login and logout functionality using React and React Router View the latest news from a variety of sources, updated daily
-## How to Use MoneyTales
+## How to Use MonkeyTales
-1. Clone the MoneyTales repository from GitHub or download the source code.
+1. Clone the MonkeyTales repository from GitHub or download the source code.
 ```
 git clone https://github.com/Hitesh103/MonkeyTales_newsapp.git
 ```